TheGameCreators/GameGuruMAX/README.md

 Required LIBs:

 Even though you can compile these LIBs yourself, we have provided them pre-compiled to make things easier.
-Here is a handy link to them, download the zip, extract and copy to your project area: https://github.com/TheGameCreators/GameGuruMAX/releases/tag/VS2022
+Here is a handy link to them, download the zip, extract and overwrite your 'D:\DEV\GAMEGURUMAXREPO\GameGuru Core' folder.
+Link: https://github.com/TheGameCreators/GameGuruMAX/releases/tag/VS2022

 To report issues, we have consolidated issues from GameGuru Classic and GameGuru MAX into a single issues board, you can find it here: https://github.com/TheGameCreators/GameGuruRepo/issues?q=is%3Aopen+is%3Aissue+label%3AMax